-Organisation Company is a project c any is a project co-ordinator. nym © Company nisation name 4 The legal name of the partner is required. at and number 4 The street is required where the partner is located. at code / Cedex 4 The postcode of the partner is required.
-The town of the partner is required.
-The town of the partner is required.
-Please select a country The country of the partner is required. © Acronym ۲ Company Organisation name 0 The legal name of the partner is required.
-Street and number 0 The street is required where the partner is located.
-Postal code / Cedex 0 The postcode of the partner is required.
-Town 0 The town of the partner is required.
-Country 0 Please select a country The country of the partner is required. Туре Company The legal name of the partner is required.
-The street is required where the partner is located.
-The postcode of the partner is required.
-The town of the partner is required.
-Please select a country The country of the partner is required.
-Classification 0 Please select a statistical classification for your organisation.
-Role in project • Fig. 12: Basic proj ect partner information
+Organisation

+Company is a project co-ordinator.

+Acronym 0 Company

+Organisation name • The legal name of the partner is required.

+Street and number • The street is required where the partner is located.

+Postal code / Cedex • The postcode of the partner is required.

+Town • The town of the partner is required.

+Country • Please select a country The country of the partner is required.

+Type •

+Classification • Please select a statistical classification for your organisation.

+Role in project

+• Fig. 12: Basic project partner information